Shop Bonafide

 You may already be familiar with the fact that the vagina has its own delicate pH level.
 It's normal for these levels to shift during perimenopause and menopause, however, disruptions to your typical pH can cause certain vaginal symptoms.
 So, how can you tell whether your vaginal pH is in balance?

-A healthy vagina contains a mix of friendly and less friendly bacteria which make up the vaginal microbiome.
-This microbiome helps the vagina maintain a naturally acidic pH, which can help to fight off infections and lowers the risk for irritation.
+A healthy vagina contains a mix of friendly and less-friendly bacteria which make up the vaginal microbiome.
+This microbiome helps the vagina maintain a naturally acidic pH, which can help to fight off infections and lowers the risk of irritation.
 But when this vaginal microbiome equilibrium gets thrown out of balance, so too can your pH levels.

 If levels of bad bacteria become higher than normal, vaginal pH can rise and become less acidic.1 This decreased acidity can create an ideal environment for infections to thrive, including bacterial vaginosis (BV), yeast infections,2 or the sexually transmitted infection, trichomoniasis.3

-Can You Tell if Your Vaginal pH Balance Is Off?
+How to Tell if Your pH Balance Is Off

 Some are able to note an altered vaginal pH due to a change in vaginal discharge or scent.
 Others may not be able to tell whether vaginal pH balance has shifted.
-But if the pH change is associated with a vaginal infection,4 you’ll often notice the infection’s symptoms.5
+But if symptoms of unbalanced pH levels are associated with a vaginal infection,4 you’ll often notice the infection’s symptoms.5

 • Bacterial vaginosis is often marked by a thin white or gray vaginal discharge.
 The discharge can have a strong, fishy odor that’s particularly noticeable after sex.